Administrator of the Government of Canada

-The administrator of the Government of Canada (administrateur du gouvernement du Canada) is the title used by the individual performing the duties of Governor General of Canada – the federal viceregal representative – while the office is vacant or its incumbent is otherwise unable to perform his or her duties.
-The office is defined in the Letters Patent, 1947, which created the office of Governor General in its present-day role.
-Should it be necessary to fill the position, the chief justice of Canada may act as the administrator, followed by the puisne justices in order of seniority should the chief justice not be able to assume the role.
-Accordingly, the role is a temporary one meant to serve only during a vacancy in the governor general's office, and is not a title that is consistently held by the chief justice at all times.
+Administrator of the Government of Canada (administrateur du gouvernement du Canada) is the title used by the individual performing the duties of Governor General of Canada – the federal viceregal representative – while the office is vacant or its incumbent is otherwise unable to perform his or her duties.
+The position is defined in the Letters Patent, 1947, which created the office of Governor General in its present-day form.
+Should it be necessary to fill the position, the chief justice of Canada may act as the administrator, followed by the puisne justices in order of seniority if the chief justice is unable to assume the role.
+Accordingly, the position is a temporary one meant to serve only during a vacancy in the office of governor general, and it is not a title that is consistently held by the chief justice at all times.
+It is invoked under the terms of a dormant commission.

 The administrator of Canada represents the Crown in right of the federal government.
-The office of administrator may also exist in a provincial context, when a lieutenant governor is unable to perform their role representing the Crown in right of a province.
+The position of administrator may also exist in a provincial context, when a lieutenant governor is unable to perform his or her role of representing the Crown in right of a province.

 Designation

 The provisions to select the administrator of Canada is outlined in Article VIII of the Letters Patent, 1947, which identifies that the chief justice of Canada assumes the role as administrator should the need arise.
 In the absence of the chief justice, the senior puisne justice of the Supreme Court of Canada is designated as the administrator of the government.
 Prior to the Letters Patent, 1947, the administrator of the government was directly appointed by the monarch.
 An administrator of the government is not required if a governor general is absent for less than 30 days, with the governor general empowered to designate a "deputy governor general" to act on their behalf.
-Richard Wagner is the most recent person to be designated as the administrator of Canada.
+Richard Wagner is the most recent person to be designated as the administrator of the Government of Canada.

-The office is not automatically filled, as the designee must first take the oath of office.
+The office is not automatically filled, as the designee must first take the oath of office, which then invokes the dormant commission.

 Role

-The administrator of the government is empowered to exercise all of the powers of the governor general as representative of the Crown.
+The administrator of the government is empowered to exercise all of the powers of the governor general as the viceregal representative of the Crown.
 These may include: